tremor-rs/tremor-www-docs/docs/artefacts/operators.md

 **Configuration options**:

 - `read_count` - Maximum number of events that are read form the WAL at one time.
-- `dir` - Directory to store the WAL-file in (optional, if omitted the wall will in memory and not persisted to disk)
+- `dir` - Directory to store the WAL-file in (optional, if omitted the WAL will remain in memory and not be persisted to disk)
 - `max_elements` - Maximum number of elements the WAL will cache before triggering a CB event
 - `max_bytes` - Maximum space on disk the WAL should take (this is a soft limit!)